iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ## Adding ToolButtons, Status Bar items, and Widgets to existing application frontstage

 A [UiItemsProvider]($appui-abstract) is used to provide items to insert into the UI of an existing stage.
-When an App UI is constructing the stage, item definitions are request from all UiItemsProviders.
+When App UI is constructing the stage, item definitions are requested from all UiItemsProviders.
 These calls will always include the current frontstage's Id and usage.
 A package can use this info to determine which, if any, items to add to the stage.
-The stageId name's used by an application may not be useful unless the package is just used in a single host app where the stage names are known.
-The stageUsage value is also provided, this string is typically set to one of the standard [StageUsage]($appui-abstract) enum values.
-Also passed to each provider is the stage's applicationData.
+An application's stageId names may not be useful unless the stage names are already known to the UiItemsProvider.
+The stageUsage value is also provided.
+This string is typically set to one of the standard [StageUsage]($appui-abstract) enum values.
+Each provider also receives the stage's applicationData.
 This allows the frontstage to specify a list of features that it is intended to support.

 One important note.
 When specifying an item via a UiItemsProvider please ensure that its Id is uniquely specified across all applications that may use items from the provider.
 One way to do this is to prefix the id with a string that represents the package.
 A common pattern is `package-name:item-id`.